Distinguished Scholar in Residence

-Professor Dworkin was the author of a great number of scholarly articles in philosophical and legal journals as well as articles on legal and political topics in the New York Review of Books.
-His books include: Taking Rights Seriously (1977); A Matter of Principle (1985); Law's Empire (1986); Philosophical Issues in Senile Dementia (1987); A Bill of Rights for Britain (1990); Life's Dominion: An Argument about Abortion, Euthanasia, and Freedom (1993); Freedom's Law: The Moral Reading of the American Constitution (1996); Sovereign Virtue: The Theory and Practice of Equality (2000); Justice in Robes (2006); and, Is Democracy Possible Here?: Principles for a New Political Debate (2006).
+Professor Dworkin is the author of a great number of scholarly articles in philosophical and legal journals as well as articles on legal and political topics in the New York Review of Books.
+His books include: Taking Rights Seriously (1977); A Matter of Principle (1985); Law's Empire (1986); Philosophical Issues in Senile Dementia (1987); A Bill of Rights for Britain (1990); Life's Dominion (1993); Freedom's Law(1996); Sovereign Virtue: The Theory and Practice of Equality (2000); Justice in Robes (2006); and Is Democracy Possible Here?
+Principles for a New Political Debate (2006).
 Several of these books have been translated into the major European languages as well as Japanese and Chinese.
-Perhaps Dworkin's best known book is Law's Empire, which received the prestigious Coif Award from the American Bar Association as the best book written on law over a three-year period, and the Ames Prize of the Harvard Law School for the best book on law over a five-year period.
+Perhaps Dworkin's best known book is Law's Empire, which received the prestigious Coif Award from the American Bar Association as the best book written on law over a three year period and the Ames Prize of the Harvard Law School for the best book on law over a five-year period.

 In his distinguished career, Dworkin has been the recipient of many prestigious awards.
 Most recently, he received an honorary Doctor of Laws degree from Harvard University.
 Dworkin joins a highly select group of individuals who have received honorary doctor of law degrees from Harvard, including John F. Kennedy, Nelson Mandela, and leading scholars like John Rawls.